Also important, they are created by small business entrepeneurs, the backbone of the US economy.

 Loisa is an homage to “Loisaida” – the Spanglish name for the Lower East Side, one of the NYC centers of Latin culture & cuisine, alongside the two other Lower East Side immigrant cultures, Chinese and the Eastern European Jewish immigrants who dominated the area a century ago.

 The multi-cultural Lower East Side has been celebrated June with the “Egg Rolls, Egg Creams and Empanadas” festival, hosted by the historic Eldridge Street Synagogue and museum.
-The street fair was not held this year because of the pandemic.
+The street fair was not held last summer because of the pandemic.

 Brookllyn-based Iberia Foods sells olives and oils, beans and rice, milks and desserts, chips and salsa in grocery stores nationwide, including Walmart and Target.
 The company also distributes products from Haiti and Jamaica.